Pinker for President

 We were born on the same day in September only 21 years apart. ↩︎

 Doctor Subtilis was an honorary title given to the philosopher Duns Scotus.
-From late 14th and early 15th Century, Duns Scotus was instrumental in advancing secular thought.
+From the late 14th and early 15th centuries, Duns Scotus was instrumental in advancing secular thought.
 To leave out his Christian influence would be neglectful so perhaps appropriate to construct the cage of Christianity with the songs of secularism putting Heaven in a rage.
 A play on words with William Blake’s famous quote, “a bird in a cage puts all heaven in a rage”. ↩︎

 Étienne is the French name for Steven.
-Combined with his place of birth, Ville-Marie is the original name for Montréal; Canada’s French speaking Province. ↩︎
+Combined with his place of birth, Ville-Marie is the original name for Montréal; Canada’s French-speaking Province. ↩︎

 According to Duns Scotus, the "Univocity of Being" positions the Self as the most abstract concept that we have. ↩︎

-“Formal Distinction”, distinguishes the conceptual world from reality.
-A conversation still relevant in the 21st Century, even on Fox. ↩︎
+“Formal Distinction”, distinguishes the conceptual world from reality; a conversation still relevant in the 21st Century, even on Fox. ↩︎

 Renatus Cartesius is Latin for René Descartes. ↩︎